-We performed the following procedures, inter alia, in relation to the key audit matter:
+We performed the following procedures, inter alia, in relation to the business acquisition and purchase price allocation:

-- We obtained an understanding of the process adopted by management to determine the fair value of assets acquired and liabilities assumed of Yahsat and the related accounting for the initial recognition of the acquisition, including the key controls in this process; - We assessed the abovementioned key controls to determine if they had been appropriately designed and implemented; - We reviewed the merger agreement to assess if the recording of the acquisition was in accordance with the requirements of IFRS Accounting Standards and that the effective date of the acquisition had been correctly identified. - We determined if management's assumptions in relation to the initial recognition of the acquisition were in accordance with the requirements of IFRS Accounting Standards; - We assessed the skills, competence, objectivity and independence of the valuers engaged by the Company to perform the purchase price allocation exercise and reviewed the terms of their engagement with the Company to determine if the scope of their work was sufficient for audit purposes; - We performed the following procedures, with the assistance of our internal experts, over the purchase price allocation: - determined, if all assets acquired and liabilities assumed had been identified; - evaluated the valuation methodologies and significant inputs used by the Company including the allocation of purchase consideration to investments in subsidiaries; - assessed if the inputs into the valuation of the assets and liabilities were reasonable; - analysed the fair value adjustments recognized by management and evaluated whether the adjustments made were in accordance with the requirements of IFRS Accounting Standards; and - reperformed the mathematical accuracy of the purchase price allocation - We agreed the results of the purchase price allocation to the amounts reported in the separate financial statements; and - We assessed the disclosures in the separate financial statements relating to this matter against the requirements of IFRS Accounting Standards.
+- We obtained an understanding of the process adopted by management to determine the fair value of assets acquired and liabilities assumed of Yahsat and the related accounting for the initial recognition of the acquisition, including the key controls in this process; - We assessed the abovementioned key controls to determine if they had been appropriately designed and implemented; - We reviewed the merger agreement to assess if the recording of the acquisition was in accordance with the requirements of IFRS Accounting Standards and that the effective date of the acquisition had been correctly identified. - We determined if management's assumptions in relation to the initial recognition of the acquisition were in accordance with the requirements of IFRS Accounting Standards; - We assessed the skills, competence, objectivity and independence of the valuers engaged by the Company to perform the purchase price allocation exercise and reviewed the terms of their engagement with the Company to determine if the scope of their work was sufficient for audit purposes; - We performed the following procedures, with the assistance of our internal experts, over the purchase price allocation: - determined, if all assets acquired and liabilities assumed had been identified; - evaluated the valuation methodologies and significant inputs used by the Company including the valuation of investments in subsidiaries; - assessed if the inputs into the valuation of the assets and liabilities were reasonable; - analysed the fair value adjustments recognized by management and evaluated whether the adjustments made were in accordance with the requirements of IFRS Accounting Standards; - o reperformed the mathematical accuracy of the purchase price allocation; and - assessed investments in subsidiaries recognised by management and evaluated whether it was accounted for in accordance with the requirements of IFRS Accounting Standards - We agreed the results of the purchase price allocation to the amounts reported in the separate financial statements; and - We assessed the disclosures in the separate financial statements relating to this matter against the requirements of IFRS Accounting Standards.